Chainstack Self-Hosted is now available! Launch production-grade blockchain nodes on infrastructure you control. Get started

 Which is the top Ethereum RPC provider in 2026?

-Chainstack leads for production use, combining predictable request-based pricing and scalable performance for enterprise workloads, 99.99% uptime, global low-latency routing, SOC 2 Type II compliance, and both free/enterprise tiers.
+Chainstack leads for production use, combining predictable request-based pricing and scalable performance for enterprise workloads, 99.99% uptime, global low-latency routing, SOC 2 Type II and ISO 27001 compliance, and both free/enterprise tiers.
 It covers payments, enterprise, and DeFi needs better than competitors.

 Are there free Ethereum RPC options suitable for real development?